mayurak47/DSTN_Assignment1/Group 1/README.txt

 Whether the cpu is writing to l1 or not.

 The output file also contains a line when the process gets terminated.

+COMPLETION OF ASSIGNMENT:
+	We have completed all the required tasks asked in the question that we know of.
+	We have also tried our level best to debug our code and eliminate them.
+	The code does not contain any compile time errors, run time errors or bugs.